TAMPA - The Carolina Panthers seemed finished after the first four games of this NFL season.

 While Schiano’s job is in jeopardy, Rivera has a chance to solidify his position in Carolina.
 The Panthers won four consecutive games last season, and Rivera has the opportunity to tie that mark with another win next week.

-“We hear the same stuff that you guys hear,” Panthers receiver Ted Ginn Jr. said.
+“We hear the same stuff that you guys hear,” Panthers receiver Ted Ginn Jr. told Shutdown Corner.
 “The type of man that he is, and the type of coach that he is, you always want to give somebody a chance.
 You want to give him a chance, too.
 You want to go out and turn it around and make it better for him, too.
 That’s what it’s all about.”

 Carolina’s resurgence has also been about Newton.